Five Dead Marvel Villains Who Are NOT Coming Back

 Okay, while we know that the first Green Goblin was Norman Osborn, there were actually a few people who have worn the Green Goblin costume as well.
 The first guy to pick up the mantle of the Goblin was Norman Osborne’s LSD and revenge crazed son, Harry.

 Harry just wasn’t well.

 As luck would have it, though, Harry was Peter Parker’s roommate at the time and found Peter’s Spider-man costume in his drawer.
-This unhinged the already psychologically unstable Harry and he went to one of his father’s secret Goblin lairs (hidden all over New York City) and suited up.
+This unhinged the already psychologically unstable Harry, and he went to one of his father’s secret Goblin lairs (hidden all over New York City) and suited up.
 Peter knew almost instantly that Harry was in the costume and defeated him almost immediately.
 Still, Harry knew (as well as Norman did) who Spider-man’s alter ego was.
 This presented a problem as Harry could strike at Peter’s loved ones at any time (and did).

-Harry was later brought to justice and was declared psychologically unstable and was sent to criminal psychiatrist to help him out.
+Harry was later brought to justice and was declared psychologically unstable and was sent to a criminal psychiatrist to help him out.

 That psychiatrist was Dr. Bart Hamilton.

 Hamilton was able to hypnotize Harry.
 Unfortunately for Spider-man, Hamilton got all of Harry’s goblin information while he was under.
 Going to one of the Goblin lairs, he took an extra costume and went to the Maggia (Marvel’s version of the Mafia), offering to sell Spider-man’s identity to the highest bidder.

 The thing to remember about being a Green Goblin or a Hobgoblin is that you really need the formula to make you crazy enough to stand on that damn bat glider and fly hundreds of feet into the air.
 That formula apparently not only gives the recipient super strength and mind-blowing insanity but that extra bit of coordination to do battle with the web slinger.